qutip/qutip/doc/guide/dynamics/dynamics-time.rst

     In [1]: plt.show()

+Note that, at present, only equally spaced real or complex data sets can be accommodated.
 This cubic spline class ``S`` can now be pasted to any of the ``mesolve``, ``mcsolve``, or ``sesolve`` functions where one would normally input a time-dependent function or string-representation.
 Taking the problem from the previous section as an example.
 We would make the replacement:

 .. code-block:: python